gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Like every child in Rusty Bridge---in the whole world, probably---they had both hoped they would start to develop a special power as their teenage changes came on.
-It hadn't happened,
-but as Gumption had observed more than once, at least Bluster and Bravo hadn't gotten any either.
+Moving things with their minds, mending cuts and broken bones, making themselves unnoticeable---it hadn't happened, but as Gumption had observed more than once, at least Bluster and Bravo hadn't turned out to be special either.

 "I'd want to be a mover," Maddy replied, relieved to have something to talk about.
-"Like Special Leaf, but for little things, so I could draw while I was eating."
+"Like Special Leaf,
+but for little things like my pencils, so I could draw while I was eating."

 "You do that anyway," Gumption observed.